 - Facilitation of Program Faculty Governance and All-Faculty meetings.

 - Supervision and development of Program, Affiliate, and Adjunct Faculty to meet quality standards and goals, as well as institutional priorities

 - Oversight and coordination of the academic program to meet quality, relevance, and currency standards and goals

-- Oversight and coordination of Student Affairs within the program.
+- Oversight and coordination of student enrollment and retention within the program.

-- Development of viable new curricular offerings in the field.
+- Development of viable new programs in the field.

 - Management of the student learning assessment plan and the program review process for the department to identify needed improvements to student learning